I have recently started the 2023 redesign for

 which meant that if your website is heavily content-based, a lot of

 your content wouldn’t appear on search results.
-This is okay, I guess,
+This is okay, I

-or audio editing, then maybe your frontpage is the only one that needs
+photo, video, or audio editing, then maybe your frontpage is the

-to be rendered server-side.
-But this is bad for many e-commerce sites
+only one that needs to be rendered server-side.
+But this is bad for

-that need to have their products appear on search results for people
+many e-commerce sites that need to have their products appear on

-searching for things to buy.
-There are solutions to this, of course,
+search results for people searching for things to buy.
+There are

-we used to do web development with PHP.
+again, it would just be like when we used to do web development with

 Styling is also a pain point in frameworks.
 CSS is a powerful